ajmotylinski/Data_Viz_Final_Project/README.md

 ### Questions We Hope to Answer:
 - What is the relationship between COVID-19 cases and the housing market by a selection of SELECTED states (CA, WA, TX, FL, MN)

-### Machine Learning Model: Unsupervised
+### Machine Learning Models:
-- Using Jupyter Notebook to connect to the SQL database
+- Using Jupyter Notebook to connect to the Postgres database or import CSV file.
 - Using Clustering (k-means) as the unsupervised machine learning model.
 This model was chosen to help identify how the data is clustered together.
   - Benefits of k-means is that is it easy to use and works well on large datasets.
 It also works well with different shapes and sizes of clusters.
   - Limits of k-means is that the number of clusters need to be select before the model.
 This can be mitigated by looking at the elbow curve to determine the optimal number of clusters.
 Outliers could have a significant impact on the clusters.
 - Inputs: COVID-19 cases, deaths and the housing data
 - Output/Target: Number of COVID-19 cases and housing in the selected states
-- Output/Target: To determine if house prices decreased as the COVID-19 cases increased or decreased
+- Logistic Regression was used to classify the number of homes sold in a month into 1 of 4 categories
+- Random Forest Classifier was used to classify the number of homes sold in a month into 1 of 4 categories The major changes between segment 2 and 3 was that we binned the number of houses sold into 4 categories.
+We used the describe to determine the quartiles and then chose the edges accordingly.
+After we did that we were able to run our logistic regression and our random forest classifier on the dataset.
+We were able to get positive results with the liblinear solver which the documentation says is better with small datasets.

 ### Data Visualization Tool: Tableau
 - We used Tableau to create the Dashboard